 She knows her humanity and seconds Jesus’ reference to her as a ‘dog’ (the scavengers of the time and lowest of animals).
 By saying this she is admitting she is a sinner, a Gentile and an outsider.
 But inside she longs to be one of them, one of the chosen children of God like you and me.

 If only we could be this desperate for a taste from Jesus and pursue Him even if it is going against our culture.

+If just asking for the crumbs heals your daughter, imagine if we asked for the whole loaf.
 We are the apple of His eye and He has a whole assortment of gifts and blessings to lavish on us if only we would have the boldness to ask.